 I’m ready to commit to JCU.
 How do I submit my deposit?

 - Great!
 We are so excited that you’ve chosen to become a Blue Streak!
-To confirm your place in the Class of 2018, you will need to submit an enrollment reservation form (ERF) and $300 enrollment deposit.
-The easiest way to submit the ERF and deposit is to do so online and pay via credit card.
-Upon doing so you should receive immediate confirmation that your form and deposit was successfully received by our office.
+To confirm your place in the Class of 2021, you will need to submit an enrollment reservation form (ERF) and $300 enrollment deposit.
+The easiest way to submit the ERF and deposit is to do so online through JCU Gateway and pay via credit card.
+Upon doing so you will receive confirmation that your form and deposit was successfully received by our office.
 If you prefer to mail in a paper ERF and pay by check, you will find a blank ERF on our website or you can find your personal ERF with a business reply envelope in your financial aid award packet.
-Once the form and deposit is received, we will send a confirmation letter by US Mail.
+Once the form and deposit is received, we will send a confirmation letter.

 Are there advantages to sending in my deposit early as opposed to sending in the deposit near the deadline?

 - No, there are no real advantages to sending in your enrollment reservation form (ERF) and deposit early.
-Since summer orientation and housing registration does not open until May 1, it is best to make sure your deposit is received in enough time for you to receive your transition information in the mail.
-This info, which we start sending in mid-April, will give you the details you need to register for orientation and housing.
-Housing preferences will be based on a first-come, first-served basis based on the date of housing registration on or after May 5, NOT on the date the enrollment deposit is received.
+Since registration for summer orientation and housing does not open until early May, it is best to make sure your deposit is received in enough time for you to receive your transition information in the mail.
+This info, which we start sending in late April, will give you the details you need to register for orientation and housing.
+Housing preferences will be based on a first-come, first-served basis based on the date of housing registration on or after May 10, NOT on the date the enrollment deposit is received.
 Simply stated, we do not want to place any undue pressure on you and your family.
 We want you to have all of your questions answered and make your decision to enroll when you are ready to do so.

 I have already enrolled and submitted my deposit.
 When should I expect my transition information?

-- Transition information will be mailed to students with a deposit on file starting in late April.
+- Transition information will be mailed to students with a deposit on file starting in late April or early May.
 After that point, we will send the transition mailing to any newly deposited students upon receipt of the enrollment reservation form and deposit.
 This information will provide details you will need to register for summer orientation, housing, and other items that you must complete in preparation for fall enrollment.
-Please note that registration for orientation and housing will not open online until May 1.
+Please note that registration for orientation and housing will not open online until May 10.

 How do I schedule an additional visit to John Carroll?